Survivor Stories

 01

 I started attending Petra Bible Church in the fall of 2018 because a coworker invited me.
+I had just moved to Bozeman from Seattle and I craved community.
+I missed my family.
+I missed eating my grandmother's stir-fry wok chow mein on Friday nights, which sounds like a small thing, but when you are alone in a new city, the small things are the big things.
+So when someone invited me to church, I said yes.
 At first, it seemed like any other church.
 The worship was fine.
 People were friendly enough.
 But within the first few weeks, I started noticing small things.
 Certain people would stop talking when I walked by.
 Groups at coffee hour would close ranks when an outsider approached.
 There was a clear inner circle, and I was not in it.

 The sermons themselves had a controlling quality that I could not quite articulate at first.
 It was not overt.
 Jared never said anything that would set off immediate alarm bells.
 But there was a persistent undercurrent of "if you truly love God, you will submit to this church's authority."
 The word "submit" came up a lot.
 Submit to the elders.
 Submit to the structure.
 Submit to the process.
 I remember thinking, what process?
 Nobody had explained any process to me.